GiorgiMakharadze/rust-notes/README.md

 ##### The Tuple Type (Stack)
 - **Definition:**
   - A tuple groups values of different types together into a single compound type.
-Once created, the length of a tuple is fixed, it cannot grow of srhink.
+Once created, the length of a tuple is fixed, it cannot grow of shrink.

 ```rust
 fn main() {